spree/spree/guides/content/developer/source/about.md

     (preferred), [MySQL](http://www.mysql.com), or
     [PostgreSQL](http://www.postgresql.org)

+***
-NOTE: The SQLite database system is preferred for development, since it is relatively easy to set up compared to MySQL or PostgreSQL.
+The SQLite database system is the default for development, since it is relatively easy to set up compared to MySQL or PostgreSQL.
 For a production system, we would recommend MySQL or PostgreSQL.
+Once you've decided, You might consider using this in development as well, to reduce risk of database specific bugs.
+***

 It is highly recommended that you **familiarize yourself with Ruby on Rails before diving into Spree**.
 You will find it much easier to follow